jeremyperkin/FireFox-uBo-rice/README.md

-# FireFox-uBo-rice
+# u-Block Origin-rice
 This will assist you in creating your own dark or color theme for uBlock Origin.

-Or really any extension.
-As long as you get the Internet UUID and sift through the elements and selectors.
+The theme changing is even easier.... just paste the contents of userContent.css into your already used userContent.css

 I will be adding other themes to the /riceExtension folder at a later time.